-In order to demonstrate completion of the observation component, it could be as a simple as indicating when and where this was done for example, having a note in the DCO's file that states: "DCO in training, Yuri Nate observed sample collection on 4 September 2020 during NADO BEST's in-person training workshop."
+To demonstrate completion of the observation component, it could be as a simple as indicating when and where this was done for example, having a note in the DCO's file that states: "DCO in training, Yuri Nate observed sample collection on 4 September 2020 during NADO BEST's in-person training workshop."

-Regarding the satisfactory performance of a sample collection session, as noted above, you can develop a feedback form which would be signed by the evaluating person, dated and included in the DCO's file.
+Regarding the satisfactory performance of a sample collection session, as noted above, you can develop a feedback form which would be signed by the evaluating person, dated and included in the DCO's

-The key point to remember is that there must be evidence for each and every training activity you require the DCO to complete.
+The key point to remember is that there must be evidence for each training activity you require the DCO to complete.

-In addition to successfully completing all the required training, in order to receive accreditation, DCOs must also agree to the following conditions:
+In addition to successfully completing all the required training, to receive accreditation, DCOs must also agree to the following conditions: